Nanga Parbat (film)

-Nanga Parbat is a 2010 German biographical drama film based on the tragic mountaineering expedition of Messner brothers to one of the tallest mountains in the world, Nanga Parbat.
+Nanga Parbat is a 2010 German biographical drama film based on the tragic 1970 mountaineering expedition of Messner brothers to one of the tallest mountains in the world, Nanga Parbat.

 Plot

 The movie begins with the flashback showing two brothers Reinhold and Günther Messner climbing a mountain.
 They reach the summit after a risky climb endangering the life of Günther.
-Then the movie comes to the present scenario where Karl Herrligkoffer is presenting the facts and figures of the expedition, which was led to ascend the Nanga Parbat, a peak of the Himalayan Territory located in Gilgit province in the Northern Part of Pakistan.
-At the same time, Reinhold Messner enters the press hall, where he is struck with surprise when Karl Herrligkoffer blames Reinhold Messner for the loss of his brother while descending.
-The media reporters a rush towards Reinhold to know the actual incident that took place on Nanga Parbat.
+Then the movie comes to the present scenario where Karl Herrligkoffer, who led the 1970 expedition, presents the facts of the expedition to ascend the Nanga Parbat, a Himalayan peak located in Gilgit-Baltistan region in northern Pakistan.
+At the same time, Reinhold enters the press hall, where he is struck with surprise when Karl Herrligkoffer blames Reinhold for the loss of his brother Günther while descending.
+The media reporters rush towards Reinhold to know about the actual incident that took place on Nanga Parbat.

 Reinhold starts the story from their childhood events when they were in South Tyrol (Italy).
-The story flashes back to the town of St. Peter in Villnöss where two brothers are climbing the wall of their school located in the church.
+The story flashes back to the town of St. Peter in Villnöss where the two brothers are climbing the wall of their school located in the church.
 While they are climbing the wall, they are caught by the Priest of the church.
 The Messner brothers enter the class where the teacher is their own father, and they are scolded by their father for risking their lives while climbing.
-In an occasion in the church, both brothers run to the roof-top of the church where they can see a breath-taking view of the mountain in their town.
+On an occasion in the church, both brothers run to the church rooftop where they can see a breathtaking view of the mountain in their town.
 From here, they aim to ascend the summit of the Nanga Parbat.
-The story then advances to their young age life where they are studying in a school.
+The story then advances to their young life where they are studying in a school.
 Reinhold goes to a hospital to meet Karl Herrligkoffer, who had been leading the earlier expeditions to the Nanga Parbat.
 There, they both agree to take a German expedition to ascend the summit of Nanga Parbat.